SouvikDey-ops/Walmart_Sales_Analysis_SQL_Project/README.md

 1. Product Analysis

-> Conduct analysis on the data to understand the different product lines, the products lines performing best and the product lines that need to be improved.
+> Conduct analysis on the data to understand the different product lines, the products lines that are performing well and the product lines that need to be improved.

 2. Sales Analysis

-> This analysis aims to answer the question of the sales trends of product.
-The result of this can help use measure the effectiveness of each sales strategy the business applies and what modificatoins are needed to gain more sales.
+> This analysis aims to answer the question of the sales trends of the different product categories across all branches.
+The result of this would help us to measure the effectiveness of each sales strategy the business applies and what modificatoins are needed to increase sales.

 3. Customer Analysis